mynodebtc/mynode_docs/docs/advanced/flash-sd-card.md

 For many types of devices, including the Raspberry Pi 4, the first step in getting started is to download a MyNode image and flash it onto an SD card.
 The SD card is then inserted into the device so it can run the MyNode software.

+For some devices, like PCs and laptops, a USB thumbdrive can be used in place of the SD card using the same instructions.

 This same process can be done to load new versions of software, reset your password if it was forgotten, or to swap to a new SD card with larger storage capacity.

 ## What is an SD Card